Skip (transportation company)

 Skip (est. in 2017) was a San Francisco-based company which provided a scooter-sharing system in several American cities.
 The company was founded by Matt Tran, Mike Wadhera, and Sanjay Dastoor during Y Combinator's winter 2018 class.
 Skip differentiated itself from competitors by making sturdier scooters with larger batteries, offering instructional classes, and working with cities before rolling out.
-It was acquired by Hertz in 2020 and filed for Chapter 7 bankruptcy in August 2021.
+It was acquired by Helbiz in 2020 and filed for Chapter 7 bankruptcy in August 2021.

 History

 Skip was founded as Waybots in winter 2017 by the creators of Boosted Board, as higher-end competitor to other scooter-sharing systems.

 In May 2018, Skip raised a $6M seed round of funding.
 In June 2018, the company raised an additional $25M in its Series A round.

-In December, 2020, Skip was acquired by competitor Helbiz.
+In December 2020, Skip was acquired by competitor Helbiz.